Agusioma/engineering-education/articles/kubernetes-clusters-intro/index.md

 ### Getting started with Kubernetes Clusters

 A **Kubernetes Cluster**  manages containers that consist of nodes that work together to perform a certain operation.
 After successfully building an application container, we usually get the motivation to deploy it into a reliable and scalable distributed system.
 Several cloud-based service providers make it easy to create Kubernetes clusters using few command-based instructions.
 This option is highly recommended if one is getting started with Kubernetes because it's better to quickly get started with
-Kubernetes, learn about it, and then, later on, learn how to install it in our physical machines.
+Kubernetes, learn about it and then learn how to install it in our physical machines.
 As much as using cloud-based solutions requires us to pay and have an active network connection to the cloud,  the **minikube** tool only creates a *single-node cluster*, which doesn’t demonstrate all aspects of a complete Kubernetes cluster.

 #### Installing in Public Cloud Providers